JakeJR0/Mass-Text-to-CSV/README.md

 ## Description

-This is a program that allows a user to put data files which are formatted in a specific way into a folder and then convert them into a CSV file.
+This is a simple program that allows a user to put data files which are formatted in a specific way into a folder and then convert them into a CSV file.
 The program will then output the CSV file into the output folder.

 ## How to Use